fernandoneto/docker-mysql-backup-s3/README.md

 # Container startup explained

 * This container user cron to make backups
-* Mysql will acess to the host where is database you want to backup
 * Mysql will dump the database to this container and compress it using gzip
 * Using s3cli the file will be uploaded to S3 Storage
-* To restore a db just enter the container and run the 'restore' script ewithe the file name to restore;
+* To restore a db just enter the container and run the 'restore' script with the file name to restore:

   ```bash
   ./restore example.sql.gz
   ```

-* To run a manual backup just enter the container and run;
+* To run a manual backup just enter the container and run:

   ```bash
   ./backup
   ```